 Once the Judge approves all the paper work the process is near complete.
 The court will schedule a final hearing.
 At this hearing the petitioner will be asked certain statutory questions.
 The court will ensure that a complete and accurate record is made of the proceedings.
 The Court then decrees that the petitioner possesses all of the rights and is charged with all of the obligations as the natural or biological parent of the minor child(ren).
 Once final its as if the child is born as yours.
 This even includes sharing in your estate if you die

 Step Parent Adoption Attorney in Tulsa

 Step parent adoptions involve all sorts of complexities.
 Unlike other family law issues that deal with only two parents in this kind of case it involves three.
 If the matter is agreed its easier if not its more difficult depending on the facts.
 Either way most step parent adoptions are done by attorneys who do just that kind of thing.
-If you’ve got questions give us a call and get a free consultation.
+If you’ve got questions give us a call at Kania Law Office and get a free consultation.

 Are you looking for Tulsa attorneys who will fight aggressively for you?
 Our team of child custody attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.